adgutech/adomusic-remote/README.md

 ## Introduction

+AdoMusic Remote is a remote app that connects to Spotify and lets you play music.

+You can control playback of your favorite songs simply by connecting to access your library and controlling playback through this app.
+Finding albums, artists, and playlists has never been easier.
+Explore the main menu and search function to find millions of songs.
+Plus, you can save your favorite artists and songs, including your most played and saved tracks.

 > **Note**: AdoMusic is an independent project and is not affiliated with, sponsored, or endorsed by Spotify.

 ## Preview